DM Glen Douglas

-Defence Munitions (DM) Glen Douglas is a military munitions depot located near Loch Long, Argyll and Bute, in Scotland.
+Defence Munitions (DM) Glen Douglas is a military munitions depot located near Loch Long, Argyll, in Scotland.
 It is operated by Defence Equipment & Support, part of the Ministry of Defence.
 It was formerly known as RNAD Glen Douglas.

 History

 The facility was built between 1962 and 1966.
 As of 1989, it served NATO as a pre-positioned wartime ammunition depot, storing around 40,000 tons of missiles, depth charges, and conventional shells.
 It is now used only by the UK.
 The depot lies in Glen Douglas, a 6 mi glen through which the Douglas Water flows east to Loch Lomond.
 The depot itself is near the glen's head, less than a mile from Loch Long.
 Arrochar is the nearest village.